rykerboeh/python_telco_churn/README.md

 ## Overview
-This project aims to clean and explore crime incident data from a user-input simulated dataset sourced from Kaggle.
-The dataset required extensive cleaning and standardization to handle typos, inconsistent inputs, and missing data.
-The messy data was processed in SQL and explored to uncover big picture crime metrics and potential trends.
+This project aims to explore and analyze a telcom customer churn dataset to identify major drivers of customer churn and recommend retention strategies.

 ## Project Structure